 A single horizontal antenna provides a "Peak" or maximum signal response over the buried line.

 The result is a less defined peak than the twin horizontal antenna peak mode.
-This mode is useful in deep lines because using a single antenna can boost the received signal.
+This mode is useful

 The compass (line direction indicator) aligns itself parallel to the cable (available in active modes).